opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + To generate a domain lexicon from domain texts, use https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition).
 + The following tools can be used when texts with customer ratings are available (cf.  https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition-from-reviews-with-star-ratings).

+## Train the model for opinion detection
++ The model for opinion detection must be trained with the data from the annotated corpus.
+Instructions about how to train your own models and select the features can be found at https://github.com/opener-project/opinion_miner_deluxe .

+## Train the model for named entity detection
++ The model for named entity detection must be trained with the data from the annotated corpus (cf. http://www.opener-project.eu/documentation/domain-adaptation-toolkit.html)